 Section 1.
 Executive Board

-The Executive Board shall consist of the elected officers of the Council.
+The Executive Board shall consist of the Chair, Vice-Chair/Chair-Elect, Secretary, Treasurer, and the Past Chair of the Council.

 The Executive Board shall prepare the agenda for all meetings.

 The Executive Board may be empowered to act for the Council between scheduled meetings.